Never Gonna Give You Up: Music video

 The music video for "Never Gonna Give You Up" was directed by Simon West.
-It was filmed in London, largely around the London Borough of Harrow.
-Since being uploaded to YouTube on 24 October 2009, the video has received over 1.3 billion views(1.311) and 15 million likes(15.57); it surpassed the 1 billion views milestone on 28 July 2021, 34 years and 1 day after the song was released.
-It gets over 456K daily views and over 13.6M monthly views.
+It was filmed in London, in the Harrow Club and on Freston Road in the London Borough of Kensington and Chelsea.
+Since being uploaded to YouTube on 25 October 2009, the video has received over 1.6 billion views and 18 million likes; it surpassed the 1 billion views milestone on 28 July 2021.

-Original success
+Critical reception

+A review in Pan-European magazine Music & Media presented "Never Gonna Give You Up" as a "carefree and cheerful pop ditty, sung with that youthful, muscular voice".

+Chart performance

-On 12 March 1988, "Never Gonna Give You Up" reached number one in the American Billboard Hot 100 chart after having been played by resident DJ, Larry Levan, at the Paradise Garage in 1987.
+For the week ending 12 March 1988, "Never Gonna Give You Up" reached number one on the American Billboard Hot 100 chart after having been played by resident DJ, Larry Levan, at the Paradise Garage in 1987.
 The single topped the charts in 25 countries worldwide.
 The single also reached the number 1 spot on the year-end singles charts in the UK and South Africa.

-Impact and legacy
+With over one million sales in the UK, in 2023 it was included on the Official Charts Company's list of the UK's best-selling singles of all time at number 164.

+Legacy

-Assessing the status of the track as producers Stock Aitken Waterman's biggest and most enduring hit, composer Mike Stock confessed he struggled to completely understand why the song had struck such a chord, but suggested its massive success was down to a combination of the song, the singer, and the international clout of record label RCA.
+The track was producers Stock Aitken Waterman's biggest and most enduring hit.
+Composer Mike Stock confessed he struggled to completely understand why the song had struck such a chord, but suggested its massive success was down to a combination of the song, the singer, and the international clout of record label RCA.

-Time Out listed "Never Gonna Give You Up" at number 33 in their The 50 best '80s songs list in 2018, adding, "Those synthesized strings, that thumping boots-and-pants beat, Astley's weirdly robust croon and his romantic-wooing-as-used-car-salesman pitch ('You wouldn't get this from any other guy')… It all adds up to three-and-a-half of the most effervescent minutes in the '80s canon."

-The song was reportedly played as part of a psychological campaign to convince Panamanian dictator Manuel Noriega to surrender during the United States invasion of Panama in 1989, along with other songs such as the Clash's cover of "I Fought the Law" and "Panama" by Van Halen.

-In April 2020, The Guardian ranked it at number 44 in their list of The 100 greatest UK No 1s.

-Classic Pop ranked the song number 4 in their list of Top 40 Stock Aitken Waterman songs in 2021.